FREE, SAME-DAY INSPECTIONS & REPORTS AVAILABLE!

 That's the title given to me by my wife, Sarah.
 (But it's also true.)
 She and I manage Blue Roofing, LLC from our home in Frisco, TX.
 Together, we have a daughter named Avery, a Belgian-Malinois named Rory, and a handful of ever-rotating hobbies.

 Our company may be young, which is why we have taken several steps to provide our customers with the level of comfort that they deserve when selecting a contractor.
 Blue Roofing is a member of the National Roofing Contractors Association (NRCA), the North Texas Roofing Contractors Associations (NTRCA), and we encourage you to check these organizations out.
-Both affiliations perform background checks, call on our references, an ensure that our insurance is kept up to date.
+Both affiliations perform background checks, call on our references, and ensure that our insurance is kept up to date.
 They also provide me with guidance and continued education to make sure I can continue to provide an excellent product to my customers.
 We also are BBB Accredited with an A+ Rating!

 I manage my own projects, I perform most repairs myself, and I personally guarantee all of my work in writing.
 I'm not a storm chaser, I'm a Roofer!